python/cpython/Doc/library/ctypes.rst

    >>> GetWindowRect.errcheck = errcheck
    >>>

-If the :attr:`errcheck` function returns the argument tuple it receives unchanged, :mod:`ctypes` continues the normal processing it does on the output parameters.
+If the :attr:`~_FuncPtr.errcheck` function returns the argument tuple it receives unchanged, :mod:`ctypes` continues the normal processing it does on the output parameters.
 If you want to return a tuple of window coordinates instead of a ``RECT`` instance, you can retrieve the fields in the function and return them